CodiumTeam/docker-training/exercise-03/README.md

 ```
 > Remember under Windows DOS you need to use `%cd%` instead of `${PWD}`
 1. Navigate to [http://localhost:8888](http://localhost:8888) and see the content of the `index.html` file.
+   2. If you get a permission error, try making the file readable to other users with `chmod o+r index.html`
 1. Modify the index.html file in the host
 1. Refresh the browser and observe the changes.